-At Turning Point, our treatment does not have a singular or narrow focus, instead it approaches rehab from a holistic perspective.
-We engage our patients in a way that ensures they get multi-level care through treatment that addresses not only the substance abuse or addiction, but any mental health or mood disorders that they may struggle with.
-Dialectical Behavioral Therapy, or DBT is a dynamic, transformative and progressive way to treat addiction, especially when it’s within a dual diagnosis situation.
+At Turning Point, our treatment does not have a singular or narrow focus, instead, it approaches rehab from a holistic perspective.
+We engage our patients in a way that ensures they get multi-level care through treatment that addresses not only the substance abuse or addiction but any mental health or mood disorders that they may struggle with.
+Dialectical Behavioral Therapy or DBT is a dynamic, transformative and progressive way to treat addiction, especially when it’s within a dual diagnosis situation.

 DBT Is A Cornerstone Within Our Treatment

 We employ an expert and compassionate team of physicians and psychotherapists who focus treatment on these co-occurring disorders so that by alleviating poor and dysfunctional mental states, our clients have the greatest chance at sobriety and success.
-We understand that in these dual diagnosis situations, a person has the greatest chance at sobriety and success if each are treated in pursuit of the same goal.
+We understand that in these dual diagnosis situations, a person has the greatest chance at sobriety and success if each is treated in pursuit of the same goal.

 We employ licensed therapists who integrate DBT into our outpatient and residential therapy.
 Research illustrates that this treatment has great success within addiction medicine.
-Under our expert guidance, it can be integral within a person’s treatment, as it skillfully assists them in examining their life so that they can identify, change, accept and cope with unhealthful behaviors that undermine their wellbeing and chances of recovery.
+Under our expert guidance, it can be integrated within a person’s treatment, as it skillfully assists them in examining their life so that they can identify, change, accept and cope with unhealthful behaviors that undermine their wellbeing and chances of recovery.

 What Is DBT?